 Two separate modulation outputs are provided (MOD1, MOD2) with independent level controls to facilitate 2-point modulation systems.
 Alternatively, the same outputs may be configured to drive an I/Q modulator.
-In I/Q mode the Analogue FM modulation level is set to 2.5kHz in order to be compatible with 12.5kHz channel operation.
-I/Q Tx mode is not suitable for 25kHz channel operation.
+I/Q Tx mode is not suitable for Analogue FM channel operation.
+In digital modes, the symbol level may be adjusted to suit the selected standard using the \$C3 register.
+Tx and Rx I/Q operation is selected using P6.0.